Chemistry

 An internship ...

 is mandatory.
-It is done in the 3rd semester.
+It is done during the degree course.

 Duration: Basic internship (obsolete Teacher Training Act)/internship semester (current Teacher Training Act), 2 weeks subject-specific internship